Tavares scores in third, Maple Leafs beat Hurricanes - TSN.ca

 SAMSONOV OUT

-Maple Leafs goalie Ilya Samsonov went on injured reserve Sunday, a day after sustaining a knee injury in a 2-1 win over Boston.
+Maple Leafs goalie Ilya Samsonov went on injured reserve Sunday, a day after sustaining a knee injury vs. Boston.

 In his place, Keith Petruzzelli was summoned from Toronto of the AHL for his first NHL assignment to serve as the backup.
 He was 6-0-0 with the Marlies.